anfoss/PCprophet/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine, how to test the compatibility with your current Python packages and
+These instructions will get you a copy of the project up and running on your local machine and how to test the compatibility with your current Python packages
 ### Prerequisites

 * [Python 3.x](https://www.python.org)